raad1masum/level-grade/README.md

 ## 🧮 [Flesch-Kincaid Formula](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests)

-The Flesch-Kincaid reading grade level formula is an equation used to determine the amount of years of American schooling needed to understand a specific piece of text.
+The Flesch-Kincaid reading grade level formula is an equation used to determine the amount of years of American schooling needed to understand a given piece of text.
 I used the formula in this project in order to determine the relative grade level of user inputed text.

 ## 🚀 Local Development
 ```sh